Udonoldle/Udonoldle.github.io/index.md

 ---
 ## <span style="color: tan;">Final Note</span>
- Let's create something meaningful - where joy and order diverge into one.
+ Let's create something meaningful - where joy and order converge into one.